-If you do not meet the criteria for a name change mentioned in other categories and have assumed a name for professional or other bona fide reason, the assumed name may be included in the passport as a “known as” name together with the full legal name.
+If you do not meet the criteria for a name change mentioned in other categories and have assumed a name for professional or other bona fide reason, the assumed name may be included in the passport as an “also known as” name together with the full legal name.

-- request inclusion of a “known as” name on the application;
+- request inclusion of a “known as” name on the application by completing field 9;

 - sign the application form in both names;

 - provide government issued photo ID in both names;

 - provide two or more public documents in the full legal and “known as” names.
 Acceptable documents include but are not limited to:

 - school records, tax records, military records, medical records, driver’s license, federal/state/local government ID cards, property deeds, insurance records, employment records, utility bills etc; and

 - affidavit executed by two witnesses who can attest that they have known you by both names.
 The two witnesses must bring valid government issued photo id with them.
 You may choose to send a third public document in lieu of an affidavit by a witness.

-You are required to submit their application in person and should follow the instructions on this page.
+You are required to submit your application in person and should follow the instructions on this page.